HackYardo/VastGo/readme.md

 ### Q&A
 - Why running board.jl takes so long?
-  - Julia needs a bit more time to first plot, use [sysimage](https://julialang.github.io/PackageCompiler.jl/dev/examples/plots.html#examples-plots) to accelerate.
+  - Julia is a just in time language and needs a bit more time to first plot.
+  - You can use [sysimage](https://julialang.github.io/PackageCompiler.jl/dev/examples/plots.html#examples-plots) to accelerate.